kounkou/hasherprovider/README.md

     	result, err := h.Hash("9", 0)

     	if err != nil {
-        	fmt.Println("Error getting hash for `node2` ", err)
+        	fmt.Println("Error getting hash for some string `9` ", err)
     	}

     	if result != "server2" {
-        	fmt.Errorf("Expected replica to be assigned is server1") return
+        	fmt.Errorf("Expected replica to be assigned is server2") return
     	}